Glass (2019 film): Critical response

 Owen Gleiberman of Variety wrote: "It's good to see Shyamalan back (to a degree) in form, to the extent that he's recovered his basic mojo as a yarn spinner.
 But Glass occupies us without haunting us; it's more busy than it is stirring or exciting.
 Maybe that's because revisiting this material feels a touch opportunistic, and maybe it's because the deluge of comic-book movies that now threatens to engulf us on a daily basis has leeched what's left of the mystery out of comics."
 Richard Roeper of the Chicago Sun-Times said the film had "a distinctive look and some pretty cool moments, and a half-decent twist or two" but that it was mostly "an underwhelming, half-baked, slightly sour, and even off-putting finale."
 John DeFore of The Hollywood Reporter thought it was "a mixed bag" as a trilogy-closer, saying it does a good job of tying the narrative strands together, but that it tries too hard and fails to provide "something uniquely brainy" to the superhero genre.
 Joshua Rivera of GQ magazine stated: "The timeline is barely comprehensible, with twists so openly telegraphed they'd have saved the Titanic."

 David Sims of The Atlantic compared the film to Batman Returns (1992) and Incredibles 2 (2018): "I appreciate the sheer brashness of Shyamalan's storytelling, which swirls the mythmaking inherent in characters such as David with the emotional scars borne by orphaned characters such as Superman."
 The cast were praised, in particular McAvoy, who "once again [was] top notch" and "lit up the screen with his eerie physicality every time he appears."

-Later director M. Night Shyamalan admit that he cried at bad reviews for Glass:“Honestly, I was feeling like, ‘Will they never let me be different without throwing me on the garbage pile?
+Later, Shyamalan admitted that he cried at the negative reviews for Glass:"Honestly, I was feeling like, 'Will they never let me be different without throwing me on the garbage pile?
 The feeling of worthlessness rushed me, and to be honest, it doesn’t ever really leave.
 But anyway, the film went on, right?
-It became number one in every country in the world, and it represents my beliefs.”
+It became number one in every country in the world, and it represents my beliefs".